Horizon Website Security

 Email: The most common form of phishing occurs through your email

-your Home banking, Bill Payer, or secure e-mail accounts directly from our websites, never through an email.
+Always access your Online Banking, Bill Payer, or secure e-mail accounts directly from our website or mobile application, never through an email.

-to update or verify your email if your email address is returned to us as undeliverable mail.
-This request will only come through your Home banking Account after you have logged on through our website.
+You may be asked to update or verify your email if your email address is returned to us as undeliverable mail.
+This request will only come through your Online Banking Account after you have logged on through our website.

 Phone: Phishers also target individuals through text messages and phone calls.
 Phishing attempts usually have these elements in common:

-from your bank stating they need some personal information such as account numbers, passwords, credit card numbers, social security numbers, and personal identification numbers (PIN).
+An unsolicited phone call from your financial institution stating they need some personal information such as account numbers, passwords, credit card numbers, social security numbers, and personal identification numbers (PIN).
 At no time will Horizon Credit Union contact you for this information.

 Text Messages: Phishers have capitalized on the widespread use of text messaging.
 These attempts typically come in the form of a message stating that one or more of your Horizon Credit Union services has expired.
 They then instruct you to call a fraudulent phone number for renewal.